eth-siplab/BeliefPPG/README_PyPI.md

 )
 ```

-The `infer_hr_uncertainty` function from the `beliefppg` package returns the estimated heart rate, uncertainty estimates about the heart rate values, and the bounds [start_ts, end_ts] of the corresponding windows used for HR inference in seconds.
+The `infer_hr_uncertainty` function from the `beliefppg` package returns the estimated heart rate, uncertainty estimates about the heart rate values, and the bounds [start_ts, end_ts] of the corresponding windows used for heart rate inference in seconds.
 Additionally, users can choose between belief propagation and Viterbi decoding, specify the uncertainty measure, and decide whether to disable the time-domain backbone of the network architecture.
 Detailed explanations of these features can be found in our [paper](https://static.siplab.org/papers/uai2023-beliefppg.pdf) and [supplementary material](https://static.siplab.org/papers/uai2023-beliefppg-supplementary.pdf).
 ```python
 from beliefppg import infer_hr